erjiale/RecipeFinder/README.md

 # 4-29 #
 #### Added Message Schema to model
 ### REQUIREMENTS:
-- [ ] sign in
+- [x] sign in
 - [x] sign up
-- [ ] favorite recipe
+- [ ] favorite recipe - need to fix bug
-- [ ] find recipe
+- [ ] find recipe - need to fix autocorrect
 - [ ] order recipe
 .. -[ ] user can select a recipe
-admin is notified of a new user selection admin can approve or deny order via admin dashboard user will receive notification of approve or deny
+... -[ ] admin is notified of a new user selection
+... -[ ] admin can approve or deny order via admin dashboard ... -[ ] user will receive notification of approve or deny

 ### Bug fixes, and updates needed:
 - [ ] Deleting a favorite element, does not delete from the db
 - [ ] RecipeFinder ingredients input bug -> salt cannot be input.
 Last resort: we can get rid of dropdown autocorrect
-- [ ]
+- [ ] what